aniljatt/aniljatt/README.md

-- 👋 Hi, I’m @aniljatt
-- 👀 I’m interested in machine learning and web development
-- 🌱 I’m currently learning web development
+🔭 I’m currently working on building Backend Application Development 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on machine learning projects
+👯 I’m looking to collaborate on DevOps
-- 📫 How to reach me just drop a messege
+🤔 I’m looking for help with System Design and DevOps
+💬 Ask me about Data Structures and Algorithms, SQL, Python, .NET, Java, C# 📫 You can reach me on LinkedIn:https://www.linkedin.com/in/anil-jat/ 😄 Pronouns: He/Him/His